hechoendrupal/drupal-console-book/hu/commands/generate-doc-gitbook.md

 --uri | URI of the Drupal site to use (for multi-site environments or when running on an alternate port) --yes | Skip confirmation and proceed

-## commands.generate.doc.gitbook.messages.arguments
+## application.gitbook.messages.arguments
-commands.generate.doc.gitbook.messages.argument | commands.generate.doc.gitbook.messages.details
+application.gitbook.messages.argument | application.gitbook.messages.details
 ---------|-------------
 command | The command to execute